What is employee productivity?

 There are many reasons organizations may want to switch to the hybrid workplace model, some linked to the pandemic and others are more long-term.

 Before 2020, physical offices were the go-to workplace.
 There was a presumption that workers needed to be in the office to be productive.
 This way of thinking doesn’t accommodate different types of employees and doesn’t take into consideration working style and personal situations.
 In fact, over 40% of employees want to work remotely more often.
 Why?
 91% want a better work-life balance, 79% want increased productivity.
 Employees also want less stress and office drama.
 Some have childcare responsibilities or disabilities.
 Beyond employee productivity, hybrid work takes a more holistic view of employee needs and wellbeing.
+It’s also a good compromise for those that fear full remote and the ‘end of the office‘.

 Does research support hybrid work productivity?